jonathanwvos/first_principles/README.md

 # first_principles
-This a repo for python projects in which I derive various mathematical models, proofs and concepts from first principles
+This is a repo for python projects in which I derive various mathematical models, proofs and concepts from first principles